 Installing Mitel applications in the Hyper-V environment is similar to installing on physical server, with the additional preliminary step of creating a suitable virtual machine for the application.
 You must add the appropriate virtual devices and set the correct resource dimensioning.
-See Table 15, "Hyper-V resource requirements," on page 51.
+See Table 12, "Hyper-V resource requirements,".